Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 if the rebinds are 12 the value will be 13,00,00,00,

 `Rebind n1`:
-3A,00, = 1st part: it's the keycode of the button you need to remap.
+3A,00, = 1st part: it's the keycode of the button that reach windows or the game.
-5D,E0, = 2nd part: it's the keycode of the button you actually press.
+5D,E0, = 2nd part: it's the keycode of the button you actually press with your finger.

 `Final bits`: always 8 zeroes.